Better understanding compostable packaging in Australia in 2021

-Home compostable products break down by themselves, leaving no trace, in less than 4 months in a home compost system or garden.
-In a dedicated composting facility, it takes as little as 6 weeks according to AORA (Austrlalian Organics Recycling Association).
+Home compostable products break down by themselves, leaving no trace, in less than 24 weeks in a home compost system or garden.
+In a dedicated composting facility, it takes as little as 6 weeks according to AORA (Australian Organics Recycling Association).

-Home compostable products can be transformed products that have a home compostable certification, just like the ones we source and select at Compostable Alternatives.
+Home compostable products can be transformed products that have a home compostable certification, just like the ones we offer at Compostable Alternatives.

 - Commercially compostable

-Commercially compostable products break down leaving no trace only when placed in a dedicated composting facility, using intense heat to help microbes break down.
-According to the Australian Bioplastics Association, a product is required to disintegrate after 12 weeks and completely biodegrade after 6 months.
+Commercially compostable products also break down into compost BUT ONLY when placed in a dedicated composting facility, using intense heat, humidity, moisture to help microbes develop and break the material down.
+According to the Australian Bioplastics Association, a commercially compostable product is required to disintegrate after 12 weeks and completely biodegrade after 6 months.

 Commercially compostable products are made of bio-based plastic.
 In food packaging it often refers to PLA (polylactic acids) extracted from biomass (plants).

-These products have become more and more popular in the packaging space.
+These products have become more and more popular in the packaging space in Australia.

 You can now easily buy compostable coffee cups, clear cups, straws, cling wrap, or food plates and containers from many different packaging companies.

-On the product itself, it often says things like “made from plant, not oil”, “100% compostable” or “I am not a plastic cup”.
+On the product itself, it often says things like “made from plant, not oil”, “100% compostable”, “biodegradable” or “I am not a plastic cup”.
 For more details about commercially compostable products, read this article “Commercial vs Home compostable packaging in Australia: One is still a source of pollution.”

 Composting certification for transformed VS raw products